 Of course, you will have some breakage when you transition (the amount varies), but if you are seeing a lot and noticing your hair getting super thin, don’t be afraid to get help — especially if you’re shedding a lot.

-Breakage is normal, but excess shedding (hair loss from the root) may indicate a health problem (thyroid, anemia, iron deficiency etc.) Be careful about using the Internet to diagnose your hair problem because no one can actually see what’s going on.
+Breakage is normal, but excess shedding (hair loss from the root) may indicate a health problem (thyroid, anemia, hormonal imbalance etc.) Be careful about using the Internet to diagnose your hair problem because no one can actually see what’s going on.

 Most of us bloggers are not professionals — we’re just sharing our experiences.
 I can only make suggestions based on what I’ve learned with my own hair.

 Consult with a local stylist who is skilled with managing transitioning and natural hair.
 Be careful about seeking advice from someone who does not generally handle natural/transitioning hair.

 They might discourage you or tell you that you can’t transition.
 Remember, they often fear losing business so their advice can be biased.
 I know it’s tough, but you may have to part ways from your long-time stylist.